Abusive men come in all shapes and sizes.

 What I am saying is that his verbal skills and debating techniques could be used by abusive men to get under your skin.

-And he definitely gets under Newman’s skin here, so it was a good example..
+And he definitely gets under Newman’s skin here, so this is a great example.

 He wants to know everything you do in your life and most anything requires his approval.

-Some of them, but not all, take the same uber-controlling attitude on the whole family.
-Some others are only controlling of their wives.
+Some of them, but not all, take the same uber-controlling attitude on the whole family, while some others only focus on their wives.

-My former neighbor used to be a military general with his wife, for whom she built a chastity belt (I’m not joking).
+My former neighbor used to be a military general with his wife, and he built a custom-made chastity belt for her (I’m not joking).

-And I have known a daughter of a military general with the whole family.
-And it pained me to see how deeply she suffered psychologically.
+And I have once met the daughter of a military general with the whole family.
+Without actually knowing anything about the types of abusive men, she said of him that he was “like a general”.
+And it pained me to see how deeply that idiot had psychologically impacted her.

 The Scarface character is a military general towards his sister with overlaps with the criminal abuser (N.7 on this list):